Unfixed: Photography and Decolonial Imagination in West Africa

 “Analog and Digital Nigeria: Inheriting Serial Cultures in the Work of Kelani Abass.”
 International Perspectives on Publishing Platforms: Technologies of Image-Object-Text.
 Ed.
 Meghan Forbes.
 London and New York: Routledge, 2019.
 25-44.

 Mow 504, Monnaie de singe, 2021.
-Digital photomontage, dimensions variable. © Mow 504.
-Image courtesy of the artist.
+Digital photomontage, dimensions variable.
+Image courtesy of the artist. © Mow 504.
 “This Past Must Address Its Future: Uses of African Non-Contemporaneity in Contemporary Art from the French Borderscape.”
-ARTMargins, special issue on “Art History, Postcolonialism, and the Global Turn,” ed.
-Joshua Cohen, Foad Torshizi, and Vazira Zamindar (forthcoming, … Continue reading Forthcoming in ARTMargins: Contemporary Art from the French Borderscape
+ARTMargins (2023) 12 (2).
+“Art History, Postcolonialism, and the Global Turn,” ed.
+Joshua Cohen, Foad Torshizi, and Vazira Zamindar: 69–80.

 Rencontres de Bamako 2009 (8e édition)